Emil Juracka

 Emil Juracka (June 11, 1912 - February 21, 1944) was an Austrian field handball player who competed in the 1936 Summer Olympics.

-He was part of the Austrian field handball team, which won the silver medal.
-He played three matches including the final.
+He was part of the Austria field handball team, which won the silver medal in the tournament, where he played three matches including the final.

-He was killed in action during World War II.
+In 1944, Juracka was killed in action during World War II, while being treated for his injuries at the main field hospital in Toshchitsa, Russia (now Belorussia).